sdelamo/sergiodelamo.com/posts/2024-07-31-my-last-day-at-oci.md

 [%summary]

-It has been seven and a half years and a half.
+It has been seven and a half years.
 Thanks to OCI, I started a career in Open-Source, first in [Grails](https://grails.org) and later in [Micronaut](https://micronaut.io).

 **Remote and flexible**.
 Many years of remote work.
 I remember the pandemic.
 I was at home with two kids - 4 and 1 years old.
 My wife was the only one going out.
 She kept working in a hospital, buying food, etc. I kept working during those months thanks to my wife and OCI's flexibility.